 Through grant programs with the Donnelley Foundation, South Carolina Conservation Bank, Dorchester County, and the U.S. Department of Interior, the Trust was awarded grant funds in an agency capacity on behalf of third-party landowners.
-During the years ended June 30, 2022 and 2021, the Trust received and disbursed \$102,500 and \$278,000, respectively, of pass-through agency funds for one and five individual grants, respectively.
-As of June 30, 2022 and 2021, there were no amounts due to these third-party recipients.
+During the years ended June 30, 2023 and 2022, the Trust received and disbursed \$875 and \$102,500, respectively, of pass-through agency funds for one individual grant, respectively.
+As of June 30, 2023 and 2022, there were no amounts due to these third-party recipients.